stcarrez/ada-wiki/docs/Wiki.md

 * Expand some plugins, specific links to complex content.

-To implement a new filter, the `Filter_Type` type must be used as a base type and some of the operations have to be overriden.
+To implement a new filter, the `Filter_Type` type must be used as a base type and some of the operations have to be overridden.
 The default `Filter_Type` operations just propagate the call to the attached wiki document instance (ie, a kind of pass through filter).